Jump to Middle Grade Reads (most of these books would be rated G or PG if they were movies)

 Set in Canada during the Great Depression, orphans, sixteen-year-old Ran, fourteen-year-old Nora, twelve-year-old Jim and little Addie find a way to make ends meet under the watchful eye of their dead parents.

-Three Rivers Rising, a novel of the Johnstown flood - Jamie Richards, 2010
+Three Rivers Rising, a novel of the Johnstown flood - Jame Richards, 2010

-HISTORICAL - Part romance and part suspense, Celestia, daughter of a wealthy business owner, falls in love with Peter, the hired hand son of a miner, in the days before the Johnstown Flood of 1889.
+HISTORICAL - Celestia, daughter of a wealthy business owner, falls in love with Peter, the son of a coal miner, in the days before the Johnstown Flood of 1889.